wildan-m/test-cicd/README.md

    - Builds the Docker image using the development Dockerfile
    - Runs the container to verify it starts correctly
    - Extracts build artifacts from the container
-   - Deploys the application to Netlify

-3. **Netlify Deployment**
-   - The workflow requires two secrets to be configured in your GitHub repository:
-     - `NETLIFY_AUTH_TOKEN`: Your Netlify authentication token
-     - `NETLIFY_SITE_ID`: The ID of your Netlify site

-## Configuring Netlify Deployment

-1. **Create a Netlify Site**
-   - Create an account on Netlify if you don't have one
-   - Create a new site for this project

-2. **Set Up GitHub Secrets**
-   - Go to your GitHub repository settings
-   - Navigate to "Secrets and variables" → "Actions"
-   - Add the following secrets:
-     - `NETLIFY_AUTH_TOKEN`: Create from your Netlify account settings
-     - `NETLIFY_SITE_ID`: Found in your Netlify site settings

 ## Assumptions
 - Docker and Docker Compose are installed on your machine.
 - The application is designed to run on port 3000.
 - The repository is hosted on GitHub.
-- You have a Netlify account for deployment.

 ## License
 This project is licensed under the MIT License.